Is a Bolt-On Solution Right for Your Back Office?

 The Pros: Why Do Organizations Choose Bolt-Ons?

-There are compelling reasons why many companies opt for a bolt-on rather than undertake a massive, disruptive ERP overhaul:
+There are compelling reasons why many companies opt for a bolt-on rather than undertake a massive, disruptive ERP overhaul.
+Alongside wanting to avoid said overhaul, other reasons include:

 1. Best-of-Breed Functionality: The core appeal is getting highly specialized, leading-edge capabilities.
 Bolt-ons are built by companies focused solely on that specific function, meaning their software is often more innovative, feature-rich, and compliant with the latest regulations than the ERP’s native offering.